-In most cases, serotonin syndrome manifests within 24 h, and usually within 6 h, of a change in dose or initiation of a drug.
+In most cases, serotonin syndrome manifests within 24 hours, and usually within 6 hours, of a change in dose or initiation of a drug.
 Manifestations can range widely in severity.
 They can be grouped into the following categories:

 Mental status alterations: Anxiety, agitation and restlessness, easy startling, delirium

 Autonomic hyperactivity: Tachycardia, hypertension, hyperthermia, diaphoresis, shivering, vomiting, diarrhea

 Neuromuscular hyperactivity: Tremor, muscle hypertonia or rigidity, myoclonus, hyperreflexia, clonus (including ocular clonus), extensor plantar responses

 Neuromuscular hyperactivity may be more pronounced in the lower than the upper extremities.

 Symptoms usually resolve in 24 hours, but symptoms may last longer after use of drugs that have a long half-life or active metabolites (eg, monoamine oxidase inhibitors, selective serotonin reuptake inhibitors).